deepset-ai/haystack/proposals/text/3925-mrkl-agent.md

 # Alternatives

-We have not considered other alternatives approaches to the problem of building an LLM based agent framework.
+We have considered an alternative design where the MRKL agent is just another pipeline not a component.
+However, we decided to go with the component approach as it is simpler to implement and easier to understand.
+MRKL agents seemingly do not fit nicely into a pipeline paradigm but are rather a collection of pipelines/tools and a simple agent loop to hand off part of the task to one of the pipelines/tools.

+Having said that, we could still implement the MRKL agent as a pipeline but that approach would require a bit more design work and would be more complex to implement.

 # Adoption strategy

+Introducing MRKL agent is a rather big change that would require a careful adoption strategy.
+We would need a lot more documentation explaining these new concepts, and each attaching tool would need additional documentation.

-The existing Haystack users have already requested an agent framework to be added as part of the Haystack.
-We don't anticipate significant impediments to adoption.
+However, the existing Haystack users, especially advanced users have already requested an agent framework to be added as part of the Haystack.
+We anticipate that advanced users will be the first to adopt the MRKL agent.

 # How we teach this

-Would implementing this feature mean the documentation must be re-organized or updated?
-Does it change how Haystack is taught to new developers at any level?

-How should this feature be taught to the existing Haystack users (for example with a page in the docs, a tutorial, ...).
+Yes, adding agents to Haystack would require a lot of documentation changes.
+Perhaps even a separate documentation for MRKL and other future agents somewhat detached from Haystack.

+We can teach existing Haystack users about agents and agent tools in a new section of the documentation.
+We can also organize Discord office hours, tutorials, and webinars to teach the new concepts.

 # Unresolved questions
 Optional, but suggested for first drafts.
 What parts of the design are still